sourcegraph/handbook/content/departments/engineering/dev/process/escalation-engineer-rotation.md

 ## How to participate

-If you have questions or want to participate, please post in #escalation-engineering or add yourself to the [ee rotation sheet](https://docs.google.com/spreadsheets/d/1U3eAhQnLaYwe8-_vE11hnLaiS638zLyDwGrzKpnxrrM/edit#gid=0).
+If you have questions or want to participate, please post in #escalation-engineering or add yourself to the [ee rotation sheet](https://docs.google.com/spreadsheets/d/1U3eAhQnLaYwe8-_vE11hnLaiS638zLyDwGrzKpnxrrM/edit#gid=0) and update the handbook page.

 ## What does an Escalation Engineer do?